 In detail, variables in JavaScript have the following properties:

-keyword.
+var, let, or const keyword.
 The variable's name, also known as the identifier, should be descriptive and follow naming conventions (e.g., camelCase in JavaScript).javascriptvar myVariable;

 let anotherVariable;